designstem/fachwerk/docs/tutorials/art.md

 <f-circle :fill="hsl(random(0,360))" />
 ```

-Finally, let's remove the grid from `<f-scene>`, make it full width with `reponsive` attribute, downloadable with `download` attribute and hang it to the gallery:
+Finally, let's remove the grid from `<f-scene>`, make it full width with `responsive` attribute, downloadable with `download` attribute and hang it to the gallery:

 <f-scene responsive download>
   <f-group v-for="y in range(-1,1,0.5)">